Don't Bug Out! The Smithsonian Channel Is Going To Show You How To Cook Insects

 "In Western countries, the aversion to bugs is out of proportion," says David George Gordon, author of The Eat-a-Bug Cookbook.
 "There's also a misguided perception that in the cultures where bugs are eaten, that they are eaten only out of desperation.
 The truth is that these insects are prized in other parts of the world, they aren't regarded as creepy-crawlies."
 Escamoles, the larvae and pupae of a specific type of ant native to parts of Mexico and the Southwest, are a good example: The ant eggs are a delicacy with a price tag to match, sometimes up to $100 per serving in a fine-dining restaurant.

 On Bug Bites — which is hosted by biologist Haley Chamberlain Nelson — Gordon prepares a deep-fried tarantula, singeing the hair off with a kitchen torch to improve its texture and dusting it with smoked paprika just before serving.
-His focus is on showcasing the bug — in this case, an arachnid — as a tasty protein, rather than hiding it in a sauce.
+His focus is on showcasing the critter — in this case, an arachnid, not an insect — as a tasty protein, rather than hiding it in a sauce.

 "I want people to be really aware of the fact that they are eating bugs," he says.
 "Martha Stewart says that we eat with our eyes, and, if you think about it, a cricket doesn't look offensive.
 It looks like a crawfish, and people love to eat crawfish."
 When you consider that crawfish are often referred to as "mud bugs," the leap to eating crickets is not that far-fetched.